Anthony Mascarenhas

-Neville Anthony Mascarenhas (10 July 1928 – 3 December 1986) was a Pakistani journalist and author.
+Neville Anthony Mascarenhas (10 July 1928 – 3 December 1986) was an Indian journalist and author.
 His works include exposés on the brutality of Pakistan's military during the 1971 independence movement of Bangladesh, The Rape of Bangla Desh (1971) and Bangladesh: A Legacy of Blood (1986).
 In 1971, he wrote the article titled Genocide, published by the Sunday Times, which has been dubbed as an article that "changed history", and recognized as "one of the most influential pieces of South Asian journalism of the past half century".

 Personal life

 Mascarenhas was born into a Goan Catholic family in Belgaum (then part of the Bombay Presidency), just over 100 kilometres away from Portuguese-ruled Goa, and educated in Karachi.
 He and his wife Yvonne Mascarenhas together had five children.
 He died, aged 58, in London in 1986.

 Career

 Mascarenhas was a journalist who was the assistant editor at The Morning News (Karachi).
 Later on, he worked for 14 years with the Sunday Times (London).
 Afterward, he was a freelance writer.